-Two Teaching Assistants are responsible for the Recitation Sessions.
-These TAs will hold discussion sessions for smaller groups where concepts introduced in the main lecture will be reinforced and problem solving skills will be developed.
+Two Teaching Assistants, Mr. Coleman and Mr. Causey, are responsible for the Recitation Sessions.
+These TAs hold discussion sessions for smaller groups.
+Here, concepts introduced during lecture will be reinforced and problem solving skills will be developed.
 They will also hold scheduled Tutorial Sessions outside of the Recitation sessions.
 It is highly recommended that you attend these tutorials.
-Concepts developed in the main lecture will be further elaborated here, and problem solving skills will be developed.
-The schedule of the tutorials will be announced by the TAs within the first two weeks of classes.
+The TAs will announce the schedule of the tutorials during recitation during the first two weeks of classes.
 In addition to the Recitation TAs, there will be grader TAs who will help with the grading of homework problems and exams, and who will hold office hours.
 The Physics Help Room (PS 052) has several other TAs as well who can help you with your questions.
 We also have a TA assigned to help with technical issues associated with WebAssign.

-Recitation TAs: Paul Smith paul.smith@okstate.edu

-Dmitri Sidorov Dmitri@okstate.edu

-Grader TAs: Sanaz Panahandeh sanaz.panahandeh@okstate.edu

-Jiating Ni Jiating.ni@okstate.edu

-Lichao Zhao Sirius.zhao@okstate.edu

-Webassign TA: Wakun Lam wk.lam@okstate.edu
+Recitation TAs: Oliver Causey oliver.causey@okstate.edu Adam Coleman cadamc@ostatemail.okstate.edu Richa Madhogaria madhoga@ostatemail.okstate.edu Grader TAs: Amruthaa Sundararaj amruthaa. sundararaj@okstate.edu Webassign TA: Wakun Lam wk.lam@okstate.edu